 Women's daypacks (REI Co-op Trail 40 and Osprey Hikelite)

-Women's-specific daypacks feature shorter torsos and contoured hipbelts and shoulder straps
+Women's-specific daypacks feature shorter torsos and contoured hipbelts and shoulder straps | Credit: Brian McCurdy

-If you tend toward women’s sizing and will be using the pack for pretty serious day hikes, it’s well worth opting for a high-end women’s model like Gregory's Juno 24, Deuter's Speed Lite 23 SL, or Osprey's Sirrus 36, Tempest 20, and Skimmer 28 we’ve listed above.
+If you prefer women’s sizing and will be using the pack for pretty serious day hikes, it’s well worth opting for a high-end women’s model like Gregory's Juno 24, Deuter's Speed Lite 23 SL, or Osprey's Sirrus 36, Tempest 20, and Skimmer 28 we’ve listed above.
 For most women, the specifically tuned fit makes for a more comfortable and hot-spot-free carrying experience.
 On the other hand, for casual use such as travel, commuting, or short day hikes, you can get away with a unisex design.
 For these applications, a daypack like the REI Flash 22 or Osprey Daylite Plus should work just fine.

 Wearing REI Co-op Flash 22 (hiking in Moab)

-The REI Flash 22 is a unisex pack
+The REI Flash 22 is a unisex pack | Credit: Brian McCurdy

 Types of Daypacks